PURPLE HEART DAY

 Purple Heart Firsts

-- William Brown and Elijah Churchill received the Badge of Military Merit during the Revolutionary War when the award first replaced the Fidelity Medallion.
+- The Badge of Military Merit replaced the Fidelity Medallion.
+At the time, William Brown and Elijah Churchill received the first honors with the Badge of Military Merit during the Revolutionary War.

 - Army General Douglas MacArthur received the first modern-day Purple Heart.